leroylim/it-guru-assistant-chatbot/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Trademarks
+Microsoft, AWS, Streamlit, Exa, and OpenRouter are trademarks of their respective owners.
+Use herein does not imply endorsement.

+### Contributions
+By contributing to this repository, you agree that your contributions will be licensed under the MIT License of this project.

 ## 👤 Author

 Built by **Han Yong Lim**